Ecstatic Yoga Immersions

 Achieving Perfection in Action, Selfless Service (Seva)

-All desires melt and merge into only one desire… to serve our families, humanity and ultimately our God.
+All desires melt and merge into only one desire… to serve our families, community, humanity and ultimately our God.
+We serve the God of our understanding by serving others.

 This high level of self realization and awakening is living in a state of surrendered service to the Divine of your understanding.
 You perform actions without any attachment to outcome, without any ego, without any expectation of recognition, reward, payment, thanks or acknowledgment of any kind.
 You serve from your heart with no expectation, as selfless service, as a pure offering of love to the Divine.